DefectDojo/django-DefectDojo/docs/content/en/getting_started/configuration.md

 ## dojo/settings/settings.dist.py

-The main settings are all stored in [`dojo/settings/settings.dist.py`](https://github.com/DefectDojo/django-DefectDojo/blob/master/dojo/settings/settings.dist.py).
-It is great to use this file as a reference what can be configured, but it shouldn't be edited directly, because changes would be overridden when updating DefectDojo.
+The main settings are stored in [`dojo/settings/settings.dist.py`](https://github.com/DefectDojo/django-DefectDojo/blob/master/dojo/settings/settings.dist.py).
+It is great to use this file as a reference for what can be configured, but it shouldn't be edited directly, because changes will be overwritten when updating DefectDojo.
 There are several methods to change the default settings:

 ### Environment variables

-Most of these parameters can be set by environment variables.
+Most parameters can be set by environment variables.

 When you deploy DefectDojo via **Docker Compose**, you can set environment variables in [`docker-compose.yml`](https://github.com/DefectDojo/django-DefectDojo/blob/master/docker-compose.yml).
 Be aware you have to set the variables for three services: `uwsgi`, `celerybeat` and `celeryworker`.